01-edu/public/subjects/repeatalpha.en.md

 ### Instructions

-Write a program called repeat_alpha that takes a string and display it repeating each alphabetical character as many times as its alphabetical index, followed by a newline.
+Write a program called `repeat_alpha` that takes a `string` and displays it repeating each alphabetical character as many times as its alphabetical index.

+The result must be followed by a newline(`'\n'`).

 `'a'` becomes `'a'`, `'b'` becomes `'bb'`, `'e'` becomes `'eeeee'`, etc...

-Case remains unchanged.
+The case remains unchanged.

-If the number of arguments is not 1, just display a newline.
+If the number of arguments is not 1, the program displays a newline(`'\n'`).

-Examples:
+### Usage

 ```console
 student@ubuntu:~/student/repeatalpha$ go build